 The allure in taking back control – the slogan of the leave campaign – actually indicates how little internal control Britons feel they have over their communities and their governance.
 Arguably, high voter attendance at the referendum (compared to standard elections) shows that the electorate care, even foment, when they feel the election is momentous in offering change regarding who has control over them.
 General election attendance, meanwhile, has waned.
 Paradoxically, the role May and Cameron played demonstrates how undemocratic British politics is.
 Indeed, Britain is a representative democracy whereby representatives – those we elect, parliament members – represent our best interests and make decisions on our behalf in coordination with unelected high-achievers, technocrats, who have passed civil service exams.

-I actually favoured the representative model in the past, because, well, elected members legalised homosexuality and repealed the death penalty, for instances, against the democratic majority of Britons’ wishes to the contrary at the time.
+I actually favoured the representative democracy model in the past where preferences are to be stewarded by wise leaders, because, well, elected members legalised homosexuality and repealed the death penalty, for instances, against the democratic majority of Britons’ wishes or preferences to the contrary at the time.
 So, the democratic ideal that more minds add up to better choices is not always and universally true.
 In Russian elections, for example, people actually vote for strongman Vladimir Putin.
-This is more amusingly and innocuously embodied in the BoatyMcBoatFace effect – whereby British public deliberation to name a ship led to populist joke names instead of wise consideration and reasonable suggestion.
+This is more amusingly and innocuously embodied in the BoatyMcBoatFace effect – whereby British public deliberation to name a ship led to populist joke names instead of sound suggestions.

 Moreover, because one habitually trusts experts from pilots to plumbers to look after your needs, leaving politics to politicians who know best has a certain rational appeal.
 Concentrating on yourself while they take care of the political and economic side seems rational enough.
 But no, thinking about it, it is not: allowing politicians to make choices for us has not addressed persistent issues in the past, and governance innovation – at least experimentation with new ways – merits attention.
 Bottom-up innovation has historically led to the invention of good things like the National Health Service, and free days, and minimum income, namely nationalised healthcare and the weekend and holidays and minimum wages.